ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 that described $6000-$7FFF range as "RAM shadows", so I conducted an experiment.

 I have removed U103 (2016 2K SRAM) and put in this place a 24 to 28 pin adapter for 62256 (32K SRAM) and I connected A11-A14 directly to U101 (6502 CPU).
-Lo and behold - it works with no extra parts.
+It worked right away with no extra parts.
 I was able to copy disks with Maverick v5 RAMBoard nibbler.

-After more testing I saw that RAM is actualy present in both the $0000-$0FFF and $6000-$7FFF ranges, providing a total of 12K available.
+After more testing I saw that RAM is actualy present also in $0800-$0FFF range.
+In both $0000-$0FFF and $6000-$7FFF ranges that provides a total of 12K available.

 ## Why?

-The only purpose seems to be Maverick v5 RAMBoard nibbler.
-DolphinDOS uses extra memory but there is no way to add a parallel port to 1571CR in a way DolphinDOS expects - all these VIA port lines are already used.
+The only purpose seems to be [Maverick v5 RAMBoard nibbler](https://csdb.dk/release/?id=18107).
+[DolphinDOS uses extra memory](https://e4aws.silverdr.com/projects/dolphindos3/) but there is no way to add a parallel port to 1571CR in a way DolphinDOS expects - all these VIA port lines are already used.

 In Maverick to go 'GCR Nibbler' option and choose 'RAMBoard'.
 In further settings choose $6000-$7FFF area for RAM.